cloudbearings/jSimpleMirror/README.md

 Usage
 -----
-Start binary to see command line options and refer to config.cfg to see config file example.
+Extract release zip file and start binary to see command line options and refer to config.cfg to see config file example.